Events

 AIMS workshops

 For all current workshops please see www.tickettailor.com/events/aims.
-These are potentially valuable CPD for midwives and students, NCT practitioners etc. We are offering two free place for student midwives on each of our workshops, and we would also like to offer reduced price tickets to anyone who would find the full amount difficult to afford.
+These are potentially valuable CPD for midwives and students, NCT practitioners etc. We would also like to offer reduced price tickets to anyone who would find the full amount difficult to afford.
 Please email admin@aims.org.uk with your details including the workshop you would like to attend.

 Latest Content